yast/yast.github.io/_posts/2022-03-30-d-installer-first-public-release.md

 The core is the D-Installer system service, which uses YaST libraries to inspect (probe) and install the system.
 We are reusing as much YaST code as possible, but at the same time we are trying to use only the bits that we need.
 This service provides a D-Bus interface, so the user interface can interact with it.
-We are trying keep the D-Bus interface decoupled from the businesse logic, although we do not plan to replace it for anything else.
+We are trying to keep the D-Bus interface decoupled from the business logic, although we do not plan to replace it for anything else.

-Regarding the user interface, we decided to build a [React](https://reactjs.org/) application using [Patternfly](https://www.patternfly.org/) components.
-Why Patternfly?
+Regarding the user interface, we decided to build a [React](https://reactjs.org/) application using [PatternFly](https://www.patternfly.org/) components.
+Why PatternFly?
 You will understand the reason in a minute if you keep reading. :-)

 How do the components we have described talk to each other?
 That's an interesting question.
 Instead